smileservices/noodles.dev/readme.md

 ```

 ## Settings
-we are using split settings (in folder root/app/app/settings)
+- using split settings (in folder root/app/app/settings)
-__init__.py hosts base settings
+- __init__.py hosts base settings
-dev.py - for development settings
+- dev.py - for development settings
-prod.py - for production
+- prod.py - for production

 ## Social Auth Implementation
-using django-allauth
+- using django-allauth
+- allauth app is just for overloading elements from original like forms/templates

 ## Autotranslate
 this implementation is a fork of https://github.com/ankitpopli1891/django-autotranslate/